 Casa del Xolo is a mutual aid organization created alongside the vegan cafe, Lazy Cow Bakery.

-Our organization is political, and we are rooted in socialist and anti-imperialist principles and justice for other animals, the Earth and oppressed people.
 Most of our members are Latine/a/o and this informs our activism.
 If you would like to collaborate with us or need resources please visit our contact page.